 You always have root access to Compute Engine VM instances.
 By default, SSH access to the VM instances in the flexible environment is disabled.
 If you choose, you can enable root access to your app's VM instances.

-The geographical region of the VM instances used in the flexible environment is determined by the location that you specify for the App Engine application of your Cloud Platform project.
+The geographical region of the VM instances used in the flexible environment is determined by the location that you specify for the App Engine application of your GCP project.
 Google's management services ensures that the VM instances are co-located for optimal performance.